truvami/docs/docs/advanced/forward-rabbitmq.md

     Consumer->>+RabbitMQ: AMQPS
 ```

-1. **Position Uplink**: Contains information related to device position.
-2. **Status Uplink**: Specifically for a special rotation use case.
-3. **Config Uplink**: Contains configuration information. (e.g battery level, etc.)
+## Detailed Payload Information

+1. **Position Uplink**: This payload includes geographic location data for the tag XL device, essential for tracking and auditing physical whereabouts of the equipment.

+2. **Status Uplink**: A payload type catering specifically to rotational use-cases, the status uplink carries crucial device status information.

+3. **Configuration Uplink**: An essential package of critical configuration parameters, which include details on, but not limited to, the remaining battery life.

-## Forwarding Configuration
+## Setting up Message Forwarding

-To enable message forwarding for your tag XL devices, you will need to configure the Rabbit MQ output.
-The forwarded messages will be segregated into multiple queues based on the payload types.
+Rabbit MQ message forwarding for your tag XL devices necessitates you to configure the Rabbit MQ output in detail.
+The truvami Gateway Service is engineered to sort incoming messages into distinct queues based on the type of the payload.

+For each of the three payloads - Position, Status and Configuration - the service establishes a distinct queue to store and handle the related message data.
+Please ensure your Rabbit MQ is set-up to align with this specialized flow of data.

-### Position Uplink
+### Position Uplink Message Forwarding

-Position Uplink messages will be forwarded to the following queues:

-- **position-queue**: Queue for storing position uplink messages.

-Please make sure to set up your Rabbit MQ configuration accordingly to receive and process the forwarded Position Uplink payloads.
+Position Uplink messages are redirected to a specially configured 'position-queue'.
+Rabbit MQ should be setup to keep an eye out for messages coming down this line and process them accordingly.

-### Status Uplink
+### Status Uplink Message Forwarding

-Status Uplink messages will be forwarded to the following queues:

-- **status-queue**: Queue for storing status uplink messages.
+In an identical manner, Status Uplink messages find their way into a 'status-queue'.

-Please make sure to set up your Rabbit MQ configuration accordingly to receive and process the forwarded Status Uplink payloads.
+Your Rabbit MQ should be set to identify and process Status Uplink messages coming down based on values that have been set.

-### Battery Uplink
+### Configuration Uplink Message Forwarding

-Battery Uplink messages will be forwarded to the following queues:

-- **battery-queue**: Queue for storing battery uplink messages.

-Please make sure to set up your Rabbit MQ configuration accordingly to receive and process the forwarded Battery Uplink payloads.
+Lastly, Configuration Uplink messages are channeled into a 'config-queue'.
+These messages carry important configuration updates emanating from your tag XL devices, including battery status and active configuration parameters.
+Not every message will contain all configuration parameters, so it is important to ensure that your Rabbit MQ is set to handle these messages with care.

+## Payload Specifics

-### Position Uplink Payload
+#### Position Uplink Payload:

+This packet of data carries the most up-to-date geographical location details related to your tag XL device, encapsulating essentials such as longitude, latitude, altitude (if available), source, accuracy of the position, and number of position fixes included in the uplink.

 | Field         | Type     | Description                                      |
 | ------------- | -------- | ------------------------------------------------ |